 Disneyland in California is where it all began, it’s the only park that Walt Disney opened and dedicated himself.
 It was a challenging opening with many issues on that day, but it has remained a constant site of magic in Anaheim since 1955.
-Given the 60th anniversary this year, I decided it was time to return to Disneyland and Disney’s California Adventure.

-1. Walk in Walt’s Footsteps tour
+1. Walk In Walt’s Footsteps

-3. Cars Land
+2. Cars Land

-4. The Haunted Mansion
+3. The Haunted Mansion

-6. The Food!
+6. The Food

 7. The Grand Californian